CSCfi/csc-user-guide/docs/computing/connecting.md

 If you for some reason want to use a slower, X-term based graphical connection, your local computer must have an X11 server (often called as X window server program) installed and running.
-In linux and MacOSX an X11 server is normally installed automatically, while for Windows, it needs to be installed separetely.
+In linux and MacOSX an X11 server is normally installed automatically, while for Windows, it needs to be installed separately.
 In addition to several commercial xterm programs there are also some free ones like [MobaXterm](https://mobaxterm.mobatek.net/) or [Xming](http://www.straightrunning.com/XmingNotes/).